jbeno/datawaza/README.md

 Origin Story
 -------------

-Most of these functions were created while I was pursuing a [Professional Certificate in Machine Learning & Artificial Intelligence](https://em-executive.berkeley.edu/professional-certificate-machine-learning-artificial-intelligence) from U.C.
+Most of these functions were created while I was pursuing a [Professional Certificate](https://em-executive.berkeley.edu/professional-certificate-machine-learning-artificial-intelligence) in Machine Learning & Artificial Intelligence from U.C.
 Berkeley.
-With every assignment, I tried to simplify repetitive tasks and streamline my workflow.
-They served me well, and I hope you will find some value in them.
+With each assignment, I tried to simplify repetitive tasks and streamline my workflow.
+They served me well at the time, so perhaps they will be of value to others.

 Quick Start
 -----------